 - For Ex.
 Apple Inc. recently secured the registration over the design of its flagship Apple Stores as a trade dress.

 Pooling of Patents

-- Pooling of patent resources is in line with the Doha Declaration on Public Health which is a part of the TRIPS agreement.
+- The pooling of patent resources is in line with the Doha Declaration on Public Health which is a part of the TRIPS agreement.

-- This declaration recognises the need for taking measures to ‘protect public health’ and ‘promote access to medicines’.
+- This declaration recognizes the need for taking measures to ‘protect public health’ and ‘promote access to medicines’.